 What’s the Latest on the Statute of Limitations in Copyright Litigation after Petrella, Sohm & Starz

-17 U.S.C. § 507(b), the copyright litigation statute of limitations appears to be deceptively simple.
-It requires an infringement claim to be “commenced within three years after the claim accrued.”…Continue reading What’s the Latest on the Statute of Limitations in Copyright Litigation after Petrella, Sohm & Starz
+Reading Time: 2 minutes 17 U.S.C. § 507(b), the copyright litigation statute of limitations appears to be deceptively simple.
+It requires an infringement claim to be “commenced within three years after the claim accrued.”

 After ReDigi, Will NFTs Enable A Digital Resale Market